 As for beaches - you can’t go wrong with Broad Haven, which has loads of space for active families; Tenby, which has great character; or Barafundle Bay, a blissfully pretty cove you won’t want to leave.
 Watersports fans love Freshwater West for surf, Dale for sailing and Newgale for kitesurfing.

-Standards are excellent – the only other county in the UK with anywhere near as many Blue Flag, Seaside and Green Coast awards as Pembrokeshire is Devon.
-With so many wonderful beaches to choose from, you may end up with several favourites.
+Standards are excellent and with so many wonderful beaches to choose from, you may end up with several favourites.